cellarium-ai/cellarium-workflows/README.md

 1. Decide which `cellarium-ml` tools will be run in which order.
 2. Create YAML config files for each `cellarium-ml` tool you wish to run.
 3. Copy the YAML config files to a google bucket like `gs://bucket/path/to/config1.yaml`, `gs://bucket/path/to/config2.yaml`, etc.
 4. Create a pipeline YAML config file (this "pipeline config" file is something different than a `cellarium-ml` config file).
 This can be a local file, and does not need to be in a google bucket.
-Here is an example pipeline YAML config file that runs `onepass_mean_var_std`, `incremental_pca`, and `logisitc_regression` in that order:
+Here is an example pipeline YAML config file that runs `onepass_mean_var_std`, `incremental_pca`, and `logistic_regression` in that order:

 ```yaml
 example_pipeline_name: